nginxinc/nginx-gateway-fabric/docs/developer/logging-guidelines.md

 ### User Stories

-There are two distinct personas of NKG:
+There are two distinct personas of NGF:

-- *User*, who uses NKG.
+- *User*, who uses NGF.
 For logging, the user persona maps to the cluster operator from the [Gateway API personas](https://gateway-api.sigs.k8s.io/concepts/security-model/#roles-and-personas).
-- *Developer*, who develops NKG.
+- *Developer*, who develops NGF.

 Below are common user stories for both personas and also persona-specific stories.